MicrosoftTranslator/DocumentTranslator-Legacy/README.md

 ## Usage
 Runs on Windows 7 and above.
 Requires .Net Framework 4.5.
 The Release is an MSI package, install directly in Windows.

 - Start Microsoft Document Translator from the Start Menu.
 - Visit the settings page and follow the links to subscribe to Microsoft Translator.
-Free for up to 2 millionn characters per month.
+Free for up to 2 million characters per month.
 - On the settigs page, follow the link to defining your client ID and secret, and copy them to the settings page.
 - Go to the document translation page and select the documents to translate.
 - Select the from and to languages.